Where and When Is the Makers Rendezvous?

 To give us an idea of attendance, please fill out the registration form.

 If you're looking to stay for both days of the Rendezvous, you'll probably want to find accommodations in the area - we've put together a list of recommendations to suit a variety of budgets.

 Interested in Presenting or Displaying Your Work?

 We'd love to hear from from you, whether it's showcasing a personal project or representing your business at the Rendezvous.
-Please include your presentation details in the last section of the registration form.
+Please include the details of your presentation or display in the last section of the registration form.

 Kevin Callan - aka the Happy Camper, author and paddler, is renowned for making the outdoors fun - one misadventure at a time! .
 He will give a presentation on cooking and trip planning and also entertain us during the Saturday night dinner at Schuermann Winery.

 Joyce Burkholder is a talented wilderness artist from Barry's Bay, Ontario.
 She will offer a 3-hour watercolour workshop designed for all levels of experience, even those who have never painted before.
-Registration required.
+Registration required - click here for details.